November 2018. Draft 1.3

 - bicycles are cheap, readily available & easy to fix.

-- bikes are people-friendly, generate physical well-being & foster resilience, a cheerful outlook & good manners.
+- bikes are people-friendly, generate physical well-being & foster resilience, a cheerful outlook, good manners and a high sense of social responsibility!

 - bikes can go just about anywhere